pfrazee/electron-app-env/README.md

 Electron App Env
 =====

-This is an experimental application environment built on [Electron](http://electron.atom.io/).
-It's a browser that runs web-servers.
+This is a browser that runs web-servers on the device.
 It's not yet complete.

 A typical application: